Skip to main content

 The state of marine fauna

-Sustainable fishing is a more artisanal and small-scale method with social, economic and environmental benefits, some of which are based on the FAO Code of Conduct for Responsible Fisheries.
-Some of these are summarised below:
+Sustainable fishing is a more artisanal, small-scale method with social, economic and environmental benefits, many of which are set out in the FAO Code of Conduct for Responsible Fisheries.
+Some of the main benefits include:

-Sustainable fishing respects marine ecosystems and adapts to the reproductive rate of fish to maintain a balance and ensure the survival of all species.
+Sustainable fishing respects marine ecosystems and adapts to the reproductive cycles of fish to maintain balance and ensure the survival of all species.

 Uses selective methods

-Sustainable fishing rejects the indiscriminate capture of fry and endangered species or those without commercial value.
+Sustainable fishing avoids the indiscriminate capture of juvenile fish and threatened or non-commercial species.

 In sustainable fishing, the bycatch is used, for example, to make fishmeal to minimise food waste.